Elections

 The Michigan Voter Information Center can assist in identifying if you are a registered voter.
 The site also provides other useful information including precinct locations & maps and a calendar of important election dates.

 All registered voters are eligible to vote via an absentee ballot.
-You can find more information about voting by absentee ballots and apply for a ballot here.
+You can find more information about voting by absentee ballot and apply for a one here.
 All voters are also eligible to request to be on the permanent ballot list, and a ballot will be sent to your registration address each election.

 Precinct election workers are required to ask for photo identification at the polls.
 The following are acceptable forms of photo identification assuming they are current and a picture is provided: